Ashutosh-Gera/Giggles/README.md

 * We used https://rinkebyfaucet.com/ to get test ETH
 * The integration of contract and SwiftUI is not fully done

->***This was our project which won First place in Redbrick Hacks 2022, the flagship hackathon of Ashoka university***
+>***This was our project which won First place under the track *Sustainability and growth* in Redbrick Hacks 2022, the flagship hackathon of Ashoka university***